 Expert whitetail hunting guide Jon Heaton from Texas explains how he learned to fully process a deer in less than 10 minutes.
 With a few deft cuts with his knife and knowing where the joints are on the deer’s body, he can skin, trim, remove muscles and get things done quickly.

 If you’re looking for a new way to skin and process a deer, this may be it.
-Heaton has been using this method to process deer for years on the Patterson Ranch.
+Heaton has been using this method to process deer for years on the Patterson Ranch in north Texas.
 It’s a super way to get things done efficiently, quickly and cleanly.